How to Avoid the Hidden Costs of Payment Processing

 Electronic funds transfers (EFT) or eChecks are similar to a paper check, and work by promising to pay a specified amount from a connected checking account.
 Unlike a paper check, eChecks are processed electronically through the automated clearing house (ACH) network using a payment processing software solution.

-In addition to providing clients credit, debit, and eCheck/ACH online payment options, firms using a legal payment processing solution can offer flexible payment plans, accept trust payments, and be confident that they’re compliant with trust accounting rules.
+In addition to providing clients credit, debit, and eCheck/ACH online payment options, firms using a legal payment processing solution can offer flexible payment plans, allow for split billing, accept trust payments, and be confident that they’re compliant with trust accounting rules.

 Online payment systems also enable passive bill collection.
 This feature allows legal clients to pay remotely at their convenience, and removes the need for someone at the law firm to be physically present to process the payments.